Solar car: Cars for public use

-In August 2019, Aptera Motors announced a funding campaign for a solar-powered, very efficient "Never Charge" EV, the Aptera, with up to a 1000-mile range.
+In August 2019, Aptera Motors announced a funding campaign for a solar-powered, very efficient "Never Charge" EV, the Aptera, with up to a 1000 mi range.
 That funding campaign was successful and the first Aptera prototype was shown and the EV launched on December 4, 2020.
 As of July 2023, three generations of prototypes have been built and shown, production equipment and tooling is being acquired and fundraising continues.
+As of July 2026, 5 Validation vehicles gave been produced.

 In July 2020, the German car manufacturer Audi signed an MOU with an Israeli start-up Apollo-Power for development plan to incorporate the company proprietary lightweight flexible panels into Car parts.

-Apollo-Power's Agenda is to turn every car in the world to become Solar.
+Apollo-Power's Agenda is to turn every car in the world to solar energy propulsion.

 In 2019 the Squad Solar City Car by Squad Mobility was announced and in May 2022 it was finally presented in the Media.
 The Squad Solar City Car is the first Solar Micro Car for (sub)urban use.

 In May 2025, Solar Transport Systems launched the INTI Solar Neighborhood Car, designed as a solar electric vehicle for local transportation.
 It offers both solar-powered range and solar battery charged driving capabilities.